 04. “Birdman or The Unexpected Virtue of Ignorance” by Alejandro González Inárritu (USA): As everybody keeps saying, Birdman is brilliant!
 It’s also Black Swanish but very interesting because of its form- a film without cuts.
 The cinematography here is perfect and the script is very well written when it comes to separate the reality from the madness.
 Simply genius!

 06. “Interstellar” by Christopher Nolan (USA): There is a point in Interstellar that I believe Christopher Nolan lost himself in his theories.
-However, the magnitude, creativity and courage of what this film is about was never seen on cinema before.
+However, the magnitude, creativity, and courage of what this film is about has never been seen on cinema before.
 That’s why I believe Interstellar deserves to be here.
 Not mentioning the incredible images and Matthew’s acting.
 It’s definitely one of a kind journey!

-08. “A Most Violent Year” by J.C Chandor (USA): Also with Jessica Chastain, this film has an incredible story about money, power and glory.
-A little Godfatherish, a very rich and ambitious family who runs an oil company is being attacked by some robbers in NY, making their company suffereconomically.
-Trying to put themselves together, everything goes down the hill when the goverment acuse them of iligal transactions.
+08. “A Most Violent Year” by J.C Chandor (USA): Also with Jessica Chastain, this film has an incredible story about money, power, and glory.
+A little Godfatherish, a very rich and ambitious family who runs an oil company is being attacked by some robbers in NY, making their company suffer economically.
+Trying to put themselves together, everything goes down the hill when the government accuse them of illegal transactions.
 Very powerful, it’s a shame A Most Violent Year didn’t get a single nomination at the Oscars.